 The Adult Support and Protection process must be undertaken promptly and without delay, to ensure the adult at risk is assessed and responded to appropriately to avoid harm continuing for longer than necessary.
 Timely intervention may also safeguard others also at risk of harm.
-Progress with the ASP process should not be delayed due to participants in the process being unavailable.

 This Guidance includes reference to specific timescales at different stages of the process.
 Workers are expected to adhere to these timescales.
 On rare occasions where circumstances create a delay causing timescales to be breached, the worker will inform their manager who will agree a revised timescale, which will be recorded with the reason for the delay clearly stated.
-Return to contents